Farious/pyVID2JPEG/README.md

 Default output folder is 'output/'

-One can install OpenCV bindings for python by:
+One can install OpenCV bindings for python by, if opencv is not installed it will ask to install them:

         sudo apt-get install python-numpy python-opencv